Moomin Museum: History

 Until the end of 2012, the Moomin Museum was in the basement of the Metso building of the city library.
 In December 2012, the museum moved into the Tampere Art Museum basement.
 During the move, a small collection of Tove Jansson's Moomin illustrations were on display in the Vapriikki Museum Centre.
 The fully renovated Moomin Valley opened on January 2, 2013.
 The Moomin statue outside the Metso building remained in place.
 In 2016, the museum moved into Tampere Hall and was renamed the Moomin Museum.
 The Moomin statue was also moved to its new place.
 The museum opened in June 2017.
-At the time of its opening, it was the only and first of its kind in the world.
+At the time of its opening, it was the first of its kind in the world.